 Tech: From blockchain to data driven risk management

 A presentation by Edwin Hazelaar of ING trade finance followed after the keynote speaker.
 He told the public about Blockchain applications within the bank and the joint project of banks called ‘’Marco Polo”.
-The initiative helps participants to automate real-time financing, before and after sending, making trade finance safer and simpler.
+This initiative helps participants to automate real-time financing, before and after-sale, making trade finance safer and simpler.
 Erik then made the link to Credit Management.
 He expects Credit Management in Blockchain applications to fall behind in comparison with other sectors, such as finance.
-According to ING’s philosophy, the challenges are threefold: technological, regulatory and organizational.
+According to ING’s philosophy, the challenges are technological, regulatory and organizational.
 Within the technology domain, privacy and scalability are a challenge.
 By joining forces with various banks, people hope to be able to take steps quickly.

 Unique debt collection in the Netherlands

 It was time for a test session in the garden, provided by the attorneys of Bierens.
 The test case was an international court hearing.
 Sunny Belgium, a Belgian sunglasses manufacturer, had filed for bankruptcy from the Dutch company Optician Beautifulweather because the outstanding invoices were not being paid.
 During the session, the owner of Optician Beautifulweather said she had no intention of paying the invoice.
 In her view, the sunglasses were of poor quality and were unsellable.
 However, there appeared to be no juridical reason for not paying.
 Fortunately, in this case it was not necessary for the court to pronounce the bankruptcy, and both parties could reach a settlement.